BioGeMT/miRBench_paper/code/preprocess_downloaded_eCLIP_for_HD/README.md

 # Preprocessing downloaded eCLIP data

+## To create a text file with a list of fastq filenames in a directory (excluding files ending with '_2.fastq.gz'), run:
+`bash get_filenames.sh <source directory> <output file>`

+## To create symlinks in a destination directory, to files in a source directory (excluding files ending with '_2.fastq.gz'), run:
+`bash create_symlinks.sh <source directory> <destination directory>`

-Preprocessing steps done as per https://github.com/YeoLab/chim-eCLIP#extract-umi-and-trim (accessed by Stephanie Sammut on 21-May-2024);
+## Preprocessing steps done as per https://github.com/YeoLab/chim-eCLIP#extract-umi-and-trim (accessed by Stephanie Sammut on 21-May-2024);
 1. Extract the 5' UMI from the reads to the read name
 2. Trim the 3' adapters from the reads
 3. Trim the 3' UMI from the reads